Selective norepinephrine reuptake inhibitor: Contraindications

 A few contraindications should be taken into account for atomoxetine.
-The first one is hypersensitivity but patients known to be hypersensitive to atomoxetine or other constituents of the product should avoid using it.
+The first one is hypersensitivity; patients known to be hypersensitive to atomoxetine or other constituents of the product should avoid using it.

-MAO inhibitor (MAOI) should also be taken into account for contraindications.
+MAO inhibitors (MAOI) should also be taken into account for contraindications.
 Atomoxetine should not be taken within 2 weeks after discontinuing an MAOI or completely avoid taking MAOI.
 The same applies to treatment with an MAOI, that it should not be initiated within 2 weeks after discontinuing atomoxetine.
-Reactions may occur when atomoxetine and drugs that affect brain monoamine concentration are given concurrently or in close proximity, serious and sometimes fatal reactions.
-Examples of reactions are hyperthermia, inflexibility, myoclonus and altered mental status that include extreme agitation, possibly progressing to delirium and coma.
+Serious and sometimes fatal reactions may occur when atomoxetine and drugs that affect brain monoamine concentration are given concurrently or in close proximity.
+Examples of reactions are hyperthermia, inflexibility, myoclonus and altered mental states that include extreme agitation, possibly progressing to delirium and coma.

 Increased risk of mydriasis was associated with Strattera use in clinical trials.
 Therefore, the use of Strattera is not recommended in patients with narrow angle glaucoma.

 Patients with pheochromocytoma or a history of pheochromocytoma should not take Strattera because serious reactions (elevated blood pressure and tachyarrhythmia) have been reported in patients who received Strattera.

 Last but not least, patients with severe cardiac or vascular disorders should not be using Strattera.

 The only contraindication that is reported in the IMB Micromedex database is prior hypersensitivity to the active compound, reboxetine.

 Pharmacology

 Role of norepinephrine

 Norepinephrine (NE), also known as noradrenaline, is a neurotransmitter that is released predominantly from the ends of sympathetic nerve fibers.
-The sympathetic nervous system is stimulated in fearful situations and elicits the “fight or flight” response both in animals and humans.
-This stimulus causes the release of catecholamines such as NE.
-The chemical class of catecholamines has positive chronotropic, inotropic and dromotropic effects which lead to increased heart rate, blood pressure and cardiac output.
+The sympathetic nervous system is stimulated in fearful situations and elicits the fight-or-flight response both in animals and humans.
+This stimulus causes the release of catecholamines such as norepinephrine.
+The chemical class of catecholamines has positive chronotropic, inotropic and dromotropic effects which lead to increased heart rate, blood pressure, and cardiac output.
 NE is one of the crucial neurotransmitters in the central nervous system (CNS) and plays an important role in regulating blood pressure, energy metabolism and controlling flexor muscles.
 The substance has involvement in sleep and mood regulation, expression of behavior and the general degree of alertness and arousal.

 In the face of a threat, whether it's real or perceived, NE being the most prominent receptor modulator activates behavioral adaptions to maintain homeostasis.
 The physiological responses in these threatening situation creates emotions of stress and acute anxiety.
 Responses such as dilatation of bronchioles and pupils, increased heart rate and kidney renin secretion, constricted blood vessels and inhibited peristalsis.

 Norepinephrine is biosynthesized from the amino acid precursor tyrosine and then is sequentially hydroxylated to dihydroxyphenylalanine, also known as Dopa.
 Decarboxylation on Dopa generates the neurotransmitter dopamine, afterward when hydroxylated it produces norepinephrine.